Active case

 Negative effects of Snapchat’s filters

-A 2017 study revealed that, because of the lenses and filters, Snapchat was the second worst social media platform for harming the mental health of children and adolescents.
+A 2017 study revealed that, because of the lenses and filters, Snapchat was ranked the second worst social media platform for harming the mental health of children and adolescents.
 Instagram took first place.
 In another study, even users with higher self-esteem felt they looked 44% worse before they edited their image with a filter.

 Other social media apps and self-esteem